Newland House

-Newland House is an 1898 farmhouse in a midwestern adaptation of a Queen Anne architectural style in Huntington Beach, California, listed on the National Register of Historic Places.
-It is one of 123 historic places and districts on the National Register of Historic Places in Orange County, California.
+Newland House is an 1898 farmhouse in a midwestern adaptation of a Queen Anne architectural style in Huntington Beach, California, United States.
+Listed on the National Register of Historic Places, it is one of 123 historic places and districts on the National Register of Historic Places in Orange County, California.
 The Newland House is listed as the ninth historic place to receive a historical plaque from the Orange County Historical Commission in cooperation with the Orange County Board of Supervisors.
 The house has been identified as the site of the Tongva village of Lupukngna.

 Newland House Museum

 The Newland House Museum is located at 19820 Beach Boulevard in Huntington Beach, California, 92648 (33°40′35″N 117°59′14″W), and is managed by the Huntington Beach Historical Society.
 Constructed in 1898 by William Taylor Newland and Mary Juanita DeLapp Newland, it was listed on the National Register of Historic Places in 1985 and is a historical pioneer museum.
 The house was built by Dawes & Kuechel of Santa Ana, California.
 One of the first homes constructed in the area, lumber for its construction was transported from McFadden's Wharf in Newport Beach, California, by horse-drawn wagon.
 The gravel for the cement foundation was hauled from the beach at what is now Huntington Beach.

 The Newland ranch contained vegetable gardens, orchards, a variety of farm animals, and pet peacocks; it covered more than 500 acres of land.
 Celery and sugar beets were the main product of the ranch's gardens, though other crops were also grown.
 The outbuildings contained a large barn, stables, corrals and bunkhouses for ranch hands.
 During the early years, water was obtained from a natural spring near the present day intersection of Adams Avenue and Beach Boulevard.
 William Newland later developed a water well closer to the Newland House and constructed a water tower.
 The water tower was reproduced in the 21st Century by the Huntington Beach Historical Society in the back yard of the Newland House.
 The Tongva village of Lupukngna has been identified as the site where the house was constructed, with artifacts from the village being subsequently found on the grounds.